neeeee/neeeee.github.io/_posts/2025-06-16-pandorasaga.md

 I spent a solid 6 hours attempting to get around VM detection in a Pandora Saga private server client to play on Linux.

-vm detection makes sense, given the game has a history of multi-boxing, but personally, I don't believe multi-boxing is a harmful practice in this game.
+VM detection makes sense, given the game has a history of multi-boxing, but personally, I don't believe multi-boxing is a harmful practice in this game.
 I know how it *can* be harmful if automation isn't prevented, resulting in these two choices:
 1. **emulated inputs are blocked**
 2. **running processes are monitored**